AndreWohnsland/CocktailBerry/docs/troubleshooting.md

 With version __Version 1.11.0__, there is the new config value `MAKER_CHECK_INTERNET`.
 If you wish to use your microservice, but got no internet at the moment, the data will be saved and send later.
-One problem that occurred, is that, for example on a standard raspberry pi, the clock and therefore the timestamp will probably be wrong.
+One problem that occurred, is that, for example on a standard Raspberry Pi, the clock and therefore the timestamp will probably be wrong.
 This new option tackles that.
 If it's set active with an active microservice, it will check for internet connection at startup.
 If there is no connection, a dialog will pop up and give the user the possibility to adjust the time.
-In case the machine got a RTC build in and under usage, this option can usually be set to `false`, because due to the RTC, the time should be correct.
+In case the machine got a RTC build in and uses it, this option can usually be set to `false`, because due to the RTC, the time should be correct.

 ## Problems Installing Software on Raspberry Pi